Our philosophy.

 We acknowledge country every morning.
 We mark NAIDOC Week and Reconciliation Week.
 We're still learning, like everyone else.
 We try to teach respect for the land in a way a four-year-old can hold, without flattening it or making it precious.

 The best way to understand how we teach is to walk through the centre on a tour.
-About thirty minutes, weekday mornings.
+About thirty minutes, during the week.

 Book a tour